marco-parillo/Manjaro-Notes/RollingRelease.md

 * A package was removed because it becomes problematic.
 For example: Plymouth was removed from new ISOs, and you had to manually [remove it](https://wiki.manjaro.org/index.php?title=Plymouth#Removal) for your installation to boot the same way as an installation from a newer ISO.

+* A package was added, for example
+`ms-office-online`
+You would never get it unless you manually added it.

 * A package could be 'demoted' to the AUR.
 You can list your AUR packages with:
 `$ pacman -Qm`
 And remove the ones you do not want.